abhi1nandy2/CS60075-Team-2-Task-1/README.md

 # CS60075-Team-2-Task-1
  SemEval Task 1 - Lexical Complexity Prediction (https://arxiv.org/abs/2106.02340)

+ Check out its explanation in the form of a video presentation - https://youtu.be/bEkuzyWItfI

 ## Pre-training models on the three corpora - BIBLE, BIONLP, EUROPARL

 There were no off the shelf pre-trained RoBERTa Models available which were pre-trained on these corpora.
 So, we decided to pre-train on our own.